enormandeau/barque/README.md

 - `12_results/01_multihits` contains fasta file with database and sample sequences to help understand why some of the sequences cannot be unambiguously assigned to one species.
 For example, sometimes two different species can have identical reads in the database.
-At other times sample sequences can have the same distance from the sequences of two species in the database.
+At other times, sample sequences can have the same distance to sequences of two different species in the database.

 ### Summarize species found in non-annotated sequences